Yfedorov25/aws-iam-security-automation/README.md

 - Removes empty groups to declutter the IAM space.
 - Sends notifications upon deletion of any groups.

-**Use Case:** Helps maintain an organized and efficient IAM structure.
+**Use Case:** Helps maintain an organized and efficient IAM structure, by removing unused IAM Groups.

 ### IAM User Console Access Management